About Us

 Abstract world map banner image

 The Global Studies Program at UMBC is answering the call for college graduates with global competence.
-Join our Global Studies community at UMBC and join the 21st Century global workplace!
+Join our Global Studies community at UMBC and be ready for today’s global workplace!

 Interdisciplinary Coursework icon